hermonochy/Rescueland/The Planet File.md

 ## The Bad Guy Land System (B)

-The Bad Guy L9and system is where the Rebel 10 Faction was originally founded.
+The Bad Guy Land system is where the Rebel 10 Faction was originally founded.
 All planets in this system are now under the control of Rescueland.

 ### Bad Guy Land (Previously B)